vmstan/gravity-sync/README.md

 cd gravity-sync
 ```

-Please note the script **must** be run from a folder in your user home directory (ex: /home/pi/gravity-sync)
+Please note the script **must** be run from a folder in your user home directory (ex: /home/pi/gravity-sync) -- I wouldn't suggest changing the folder name.

 ### Configuration

-After you clone the base configuration, you will need to create a configuration file called `gravity-sync.conf` in the same folder.
+After you clone the base configuration, you will need to create a configuration file called `gravity-sync.conf` in the same folder as the script.

 ```
 vim gravity-sync.conf